The scourge of the twentieth century was overly-powerful governments; could the looming problem of this century be too-weak governments?

 - Mali: A war for control of the vast northern reaches of the country began 12 days ago when Tuareg rebels seized Ménaka, Aguelhok and Tessalit, quickly leading to anarchic conditions that could well spread and have an impact on nearby Algeria.

 The same story holds in many countries of Africa, including Guinea-Bissau, Liberia, and Sierra Leone.
 Parts of Russia and Mexico suffer from anarchy.
 Piracy has grown to the point that it afflicts several parts of the world.
+It also affects the open seas: pirates operating out of safe Somalia bases have terrorized the Indian Ocean for years.

 Because this pattern is so much at variance with the old problem of overweening central government, it tends not to be seen.
 But it is real and it needs to be recognized.
 (January 28, 2012)

-May 14, 2013 update: Azmi Ashour offers an explanation for increased anarchy, one relating to Islamism in "No way forward":
+May 14, 2013 update: Azmi Ashour offers an explanation for increased anarchy, one relating to Islamism in his article, "No way forward":

-Islamists want to erase the nation state and its institutions, but they forget the people and their aspirations, writes Since they came to power in post-revolutionary Egypt and Tunisia, Islamists have been undermining the very idea of the nation state while pursuing other objectives.
+Islamists want to erase the nation state and its institutions, but they forget the people and their aspirations.
+Since they came to power in post-revolutionary Egypt and Tunisia, Islamists have been undermining the very idea of the nation state while pursuing other objectives.
 Their ultimate goal, some say, is the creation of a caliphate.
 But their most immediate success so far has been to challenge and weaken the very institutions that brought them to power.

 The dismantling of the nation state is not new to this part of the world.
 It already happened, to one extent or another, in countries such as Somalia, Iraq, Sudan and Lebanon.
 This seems to happen whenever the institutional makeup of the state is flawed to start with, or when the neo-Islamists arrive with their anti-state mentality.